ilya372317/LMS-backend/README.md

 ### Entities
 - User - base entity for all users on the game.
 Used to authenticate, participate in quest and so on.
 - Quest - central entity of all game.
 Have relations with quest giver and Quest executor based on user_id and all information about reward, skill improvement and other.
 Have a several status.
-- Classes - character classes (geek, worker, blogger)
+- Classes - character classes (geek, worker, blogger).
-- account_notification.
+- account_notification. - Entity for store and aggregate users notifications.
-- user_characteristics
+- user_characteristics - Binder entity.
+Contains information about user and related characteristics.
-- characteristic
+- characteristic - speak for it`s self.
-- quest_files
+- quest_files - Files related to the quest.
-- account_files
+- account_files - Files related to the users.
-- chat_files
+- chat_files - Files which users send to each other in chat.
-- chat
+- chat - central entity to conversation users to each other.
+Contains information about interlocutors, related files messages and so on.
-- chat_messages
+- chat_messages - speak for it`s self.

 ### User entity properties
 - id